ByteDance Ltd. Logo

 Health and Insurance Benefits

-Health and insurance benefits are comprehensive in many regions.
-Typical offerings include medical, dental, and vision coverage, mental health support, and employee wellness programs.
-Parental leave and caregiver policies are available in line with local laws, and some offices provide extra perks like on-site clinics or wellness stipends.
-Benefit details differ by country, so it is important to confirm specifics during hiring.
+Benefits are solid in most regions: medical, dental, vision, mental health support, and wellness programs.
+Parental leave and caregiver policies follow local laws, and some offices add perks like on-site clinics or wellness stipends.
+The specifics vary by country, so it's worth confirming during the hiring process.

 Employee Engagement and Events